IIIF/website/source/get-started/explainers/using_iiif_resources.md

 </div>

 ### Glycerine Viewer
 Initially designed for the [Glycerine](https://glycerine.io/) suite (Workbench, Viewer, Image Server) to support sophisticated annotation features, [Glycerine Viewer](https://github.com/Systemik-Solutions/glycerine-viewer) has been released as an open source IIIF viewer to support IIIF manifests and compliant annotations built with other tools.
-Developed with a contemporary Vue 3 framework, Glycerine Viewer has an elegant interface, supports the IIIF Presentation API and provides the most comprehensive annotation feature set of any IIIF Viewer.
+Developed with a contemporary Vue 3 framework, Glycerine Viewer has an elegant interface, supports the IIIF Presentation API, and provides the most comprehensive annotation feature set of any IIIF Viewer.

 **Export:**
 Select the (i) icon in the top left of the screen to copy the IIIF Manifest